shunzhangli/CS400X-team28/proposal.md

 ## Problem Description

-Briefly describe a problem that your team would like to solve.
-Describe at a high level a program that could solve that problem.
+You have a variety of events and you do not know if they all conflict with each other. yourCalender contains events from previous   inputs into the program and from current inputs.
+It is, in all intents and purposes, a calender that lets you know when you have conflicts.

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)
+yourCalender

 2. Output: Describe the output your program will produce.
-Include and example format of the output produced.
+Include and example format of the output produced. tastScehduler will output wether or not there are any conflicts in your given task schedule.

-  -Conflicts warning especially exam conflicts.
+For example:
+You have a conflict on Oct 25th.
+"Date with the guys" Oct 25th, 5pm-7pm conflicts with "CS400 Midterm" Oct 25th, 5pm-7pm.
+The out put of the program would soley be based on the input of the program, and the text file saved with previous inputs.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-   -Date, time, description and priority of the event.
+The data is taken from System.in inputs from the user's keyboard.
+The format will be strict, and given to the user on startup.
+For example:
+"What is your event?"
+-Date with the guys
+"When is your event (Month day timeStart timeEnd)?
+-blalblablah 25h 5pm - 7pm
+"The time input was not formated correct, an example "Oct 25 5pm 7pm".
+-October 25 5pm 7pm
+" "Date with the guys" on Oct.
+25th, 5pm to 7pm has been added to your calender."

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

-  -Simple graphic asking for all the input in a table.
+Three text boxes.
+One for inputting a date, one for removing a date, an one for showing all dates.
+Input a date would trigger the   sequence as shown above, remoiving a date would print the data structure and you would input what event on what day to remove.
+Showing all datas would print the data structure in order.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+Data Structure: Holds the dates and decription of the events.
+IE AVL Tree, hashtable
+Main Method: governs data input/output
+data structure methods: Insert, remove, etc..
+calenderNode methods/vars: Data associated with the nodes inserted into the data structure. calender methods: conflicts, printing out data about conflicts, etc..

 Name each interface or class and briefly describe its function or purpose.
+HashTableADT - interface for a hashtable implementations yourCalender - class that governs the methods associated with the implementation of a celender calenderNode - class that governs the data within a node inserted into the calender.

 ## Edit and Submit this file and any figures referenced by this document.